Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/Enable Prometheus metric collection & Integration with Azure Managed Grafana.md

 ## Grafana integration with Azure Monitor Workspace
 The primary method for visualizing Prometheus metrics is [Azure Managed Grafana](https://learn.microsoft.com/en-us/azure/managed-grafana/overview).

 Connect Grafana to your Azure monitor workspace by following the instructions in [Connect your Azure Monitor workspace to a Grafana workspace](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/azure-monitor-workspace-overview#link-a-grafana-workspace).
-This will enable you to use prometheus as a data source in a Grafana dashboard.
 You then have access to multiple prebuilt dashboards that use Prometheus metrics and the ability to create any number of custom dashboards.

 > Below are the steps to complete this: